kg4ydw/noacli/documentation/Readme-feedback.md

 Here are the items I currently need feedback for the most...

 I'm open to code contributions also.
-I'm trying to handle at least one item from noacli-ideas.txt a day, so check with me to make sure we don't both implement something on the same day.  (!!)
+I'm trying to handle at least one item from noacli-ideas.txt a week, so check with me to make sure we don't both implement something at the same time.  (!!)

 # Documentation